Whomrx666/spambot-tele/README.md

 ## Features

-- Spamming bots to the criminals' telegram.
+- Spamming bots to the criminals telegram.
 - The file can be filled with anything you want for spam.
 - Do real time spam telegram bot.
 - Simple design and easy to use.